atmoz/sftp/README.md

 Usage
 -----

-- Define users and passwords in comma separated list with SFTP_USERS
+- Define users as last arguments to `docker run`, one user per argument
-  (syntax: `user:pass[:e][:[uid][:gid]][,...]`).
+  (syntax: `user:pass[:e][:[uid][:gid]]`).
-  - You must set custom UID and/or GID for your users if you want them to make changes to your mounted volumes with permissions matching your host filesystem.
+  - You must set custom UID for your users if you want them to make changes to your mounted volumes with permissions matching your host filesystem.
 - Mount volumes in user's home folder.
   - The users are chrooted to their home directory, so you must mount the volumes in separate directories inside the user's home directory